Charter Oak recognizes that college-level learning can take place both inside and outside the traditional classroom.

 Matriculated Charter Oak students can claim credit for currently reviewed certifications or licenses issued by state, national or professional organizations or may request evaluation of credentials that have been earned by taking a single exam (certificates of attendance, non-credit courses offered by regionally accredited institutions, and multi-course programs are not eligible for evaluation).
 Learn more about our Credential Evaluation Program.

 Connecticut Credit Assessment Program (CCAP)

 The CCAP program provides credit assessments on medical and health programs, computer training; civil service training, and more.
-The list of approved programs can be found on the CCAP page.
+See the list of approved CCAP programs.